OML-Team/open-metric-learning/examples/README.md

 python train_cars.py optimizer.args.lr=0.000001 bs_val=128
 ```

-Instead of changing some parameters in the config file, you may
+You can change not only the training parameters in the config file, but also
-also want to completely change the model, loss, optimizer, etc.
+the model, loss, optimizer, etc. Please, check our registry for the possible options.
-To do this you can check which entities are already available in our registry.
 You can manually inspect `oml.registry` or `oml.configs` or use the function:
 ```python
 from oml.registry import show_registry